benvaljean/benvaljean.github.io/_posts/2008-04-01-Global_Address_List_(Exchange).markdown

 title: Global Address List (Exchange)
 ---

-The **Global Address List** (GAL) can be seen as the Active Directory of Exchange; it contains all users that have Exchange attributes, distribution groups and also contains other Exchange resources such as certificates relating to encrypted email.
+The **Global Address List** (GAL) is a list of objects that have Exchange attributes that match a pre-defined query.
+Typically it lists all the Exchange users/mailboxes, distribution lists and contacts in an organisation.

 ### Favorite Resources